 Susan lived in China for fifteen years, teaching the performing arts in international schools.
-Her provocative memoir, SCANDALON, includes fascinating stories of people and life in the great country of China, which few of us have visited, but where God is working mightily.
-God has also worked mightily in Susan’s life and she has an important story to share about disappointment, abuse, shame, and God’s love.
+Her provocative memoir, SCANDALON, includes fascinating stories of people and life in China.
+Susan has an important story to share about disappointment, abuse, shame, and God’s love.

 Susan grew up in California, where her preacher father pastored several churches, and where she now lives and works in the field of education.